hchmr/bittle/README.md

     - Structured control flow with `if`, `while`, `for`, `break`, etc.
     - Procedures.
     - Local and global variables.
+- Modularity:
+    - Separate compilation of modules.
 - Value and reference semantics:
     - All types are passed by value and returned by value.
     - Pointers can be used for reference semantics.
 - Other:
     - Memory is managed manually.
 Support for dynamic memory allocation using externally provided functions.
-    - Separate compilation with external declarations and header files (for now).

 Bittle can also interoperate with C. Currently, there is no standard library, so basic functionality like I/O must be provided externally.